Nkaleth/Nkaleth/README.md

 - 👨‍💻 Eager to Learn new technologies.
 - 🚀 Seeking Remote Opportunities.
 - 📫 Contact Me Here: [Linkedin](https://www.linkedin.com/in/niltonsegura/).
-- ⚡ Fun Fact: Coding is a skill to Talk to the Device and Shape it to your Will with symbols and concise.
--
 <br/>

 ## Connect with me